 You have to train your proximal muscles before your distal muscles.

 How Do You Remember Abduct Or Adduct?

 During abduction, your limbs are being taken away or further from your body, like you're being abducted

 During adduction, you are putting your limbs back where they started like, "adding" them back.

-Abduction Vs Adduction: Takeaway
+Difference Between Abduction and Adduction: Takeaway

-The terms adduction and abduction refer to the movement of body parts either away or towards the midline of you body.
-Just remember when you moving away from the body you are performing abduction, and when you are moving back closer to the body or midline, your are using adduction.
+The terms adduction and abduction refer to the movement of body parts either away or towards the midline of your body.
+Just remember when you moving away from the body you are performing abduction, and when you are moving back closer to the body or midline, you are using adduction.
 The adductor muscles help balance and stability and include five different muscles.
 The adductors are important in posture, mobility, and building better form.

 Need Help With Optimizing Your Diet And Nutrition Plan To Finally Get The Results You've Been Waiting For?

 SWOLVERINE IS AN ENDURANCE ATHLETE AND ACTIVE LIFESTYLE BRAND.
 MADE FOR THE ELITE ATHLETE, AND THE STRONG-WILLED OUR PRODUCTS WERE DESIGNED TO FUEL YOUR ATHLETIC PERFORMANCE.
 WE PERFORM WHEN YOU PERFORM.

 We believe that everyone can optimize not only their athletic performance but their human potential.
 The way we believe we can optimize performance is through transparency, clinically effective doses, and clinically proven ingredients with evidence-based outcomes.
 We provide the nutrients you need to power your active lifestyle.